Azure/autorest.typescript/test/integration/generated/objectType/README.md

-# ObjectTypeClient library for JavaScript
+# ObjectType client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for ObjectTypeClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for ObjectType client.

 Service client for testing basic type: object swaggers